-Searching in DISCO is similar to other database tools you may have used in the past, such as Westlaw and/or Lexis Nexis.
-Like these legal research databases, DISCO uses Boolean search operators.
+Searching in DISCO Review is similar to other database tools you may have used in the past, such as Westlaw or Lexis Nexis.
+Like these legal research databases, DISCO Review uses Boolean search operators.
 We recommend you use this guide as a resource to reference these operators as well as the different search terms syntax available for use to filter or expand your search results.
-In particular, this guide provides three ways to quickly improve your searching in DISCO, along with some useful search terms in the appendix.
+In particular, this guide provides three ways to quickly improve your searching in DISCO Review, along with some useful search terms in the appendix.

 - Document text